RAILS stands in solidarity with the people of Afghanistan.

 Some people on subclass 449 visas remain in Afghanistan or in neighbouring countries.
 These visas expire 3 months after they were first granted.

-The government has said subclass 449 visas granted to Afghans who supported Australia’s mission in Afghanistan and their families, who have not yet arrived in Australia, will be extended on an ongoing basis.
+The government has said subclass 449 visas granted to Afghans who supported Australia’s mission in Afghanistan, who have not yet arrived in Australia, will be extended on an ongoing basis.
 This includes subclass 449 holders who are:

 · certified ‘Locally Engaged Employees’ of the Department of Defence, the Department of Foreign Affairs and Trade, and the Australian Federal Police, and